Bottled Up: Background and release

 "Bottled Up" features a guest appearance from Ty Dolla Sign.

 "Bottled Up" was written by A. Chal, Tyrone William Griffin Jr, Marc Griffin and Dinah Jane with the production done by James Hau, David Park, William Mosgrove, Nick Balding.
 It is Jane's official debut single but won't be in her upcoming debut album; instead, it serves as a transition from her former music with the group until she "finds her sound".

 Jane had a choice to add another artist to the song, and she chose Ty Dolla Sign and Marc E. Bassy; she had previously worked with the former as a part of Fifth Harmony in the top-ten single, "Work from Home", and she's been wanting to work with the latter since her time in the group.
 She references three of the group's most famous singles: "Work from Home", "Worth It" and "Down".
-Jane performed the track at the New York Fashion Week during one of Teen Vogue’s performances.
+Jane performed the track at the New York Fashion Week during one of Teen Vogues performances.

 She made her solo TV debut on The Tonight Show Starring Jimmy Fallon on Monday, October 8, performing the song alongside Marc E. Bassy and Ty Dolla $ign.
 In an interview with Music Choice she explained the song's similar sound to Fifth Harmony's music saying, "I remember being in the studio with Marc, and he was just like, ‘So what’s your vibe?
 Where do you wanna go with this?
 You wanna just make hits or do you wanna go global?’
 I was like, ‘I wanna go global.
 I want a global record' […] I love this record a lot […] It’s been a year or two... and I feel like because it’s such a bop to me, it can be a bop to other people, as well.”

 Jane released Spanish and Portuguese versions of the song on November 8, which kept Ty Dolla Sign's verse and removed Bassy's vocals.